-Oven Probe (Lower Oven Only)
+Oven Probe (Lower oven only on dual ovens)

 NOTE: Only accessible through traditional and convection cooking modes.

 Monitors internal food temperature and turns the oven off when the food reaches the programmed temperature.
 Insert the probe, press the desired cooking mode, and program the probe temperature.
 See the Cooking Modes Section for more information.
 The probe can only be used with Bake, Convection Bake, and Convection Roast.